gdalle/HiddenMarkovModels.jl/README.md

 [Hidden Markov Models](https://en.wikipedia.org/wiki/Hidden_Markov_model) (HMMs) are a widely used modeling framework in signal processing, bioinformatics and plenty of other fields.
 They explain an observation sequence $(Y_t)$ by assuming the existence of a latent Markovian state sequence $(X_t)$ whose current value determines the distribution of observations.
-In our framework, both the state and the observation sequence are also allowed to depend on a known control sequence $(U_t)$.
+In some scenarios, the state and the observation sequence are also allowed to depend on a known control sequence $(U_t)$.
-Each of the problems below has an efficient solution algorithm which our package implements:
+Each of the problems below has an efficient solution algorithm, available here:

 | Problem    | Goal                                   | Algorithm        |
 | ---------- | -------------------------------------- | ---------------- |